jdrichardsappacad/react-2021/week-14/practices/01-functional-component-jsx/README.md

 add JavaScript.
 Curly braces `{}` inside JSX indicate to React that JavaScript will be evaluated.
 You can add any [JS expression][js-expression] to your JSX.

-In your function, you are allowed to use Vanilla JS above the return.
+Inside your functional component, you are allowed to use Vanilla JS above the `return`.

 Add a variable called `favPokemon` and assign it the name of your favorite Pokemon or if you don't have one, `Bulbasaur`.